Eddington-Residents-Association/website/docs/handbook.md

 ## Shared spaces and estate management

 [Estate Service Charge](https://portal.eddington-cambridge.co.uk/estate-service-charge/){:name='estate-service-charge'}
+is a fee collected by Portal to fund the maintenance of shared spaces and facilities in Eddington.
+These include footpaths, cycleways, lighting, hard and soft landscaping, signage, play parks, the Square and non-Council-adopted roads (which is all roads at the time of writing in spring 2025).
+Areas not maintained under the estate service charge include the playing fields, pavilions, Storey's Field Centre, Brook Leys (funded by the University) and the heat network (funded through Core standing charge).

+All occupants of Eddington contribute to this fund proportionately by the internal floor area of their property.
+This includes private home owners; renters; key workers renting from Lodge; commercial entities (e.g. hotels and shops); and Girton college for Swirles Court.
+The budget is produced annually by Portal with the new year starting on the 1st of August.

 [Safety and Security](#safety){:name='safety'}
 remains a key concern for our residents.
 While Cambridge is a relatively low-crime city, bike thefts and antisocial behaviour are common.
 In Eddington it is likely because this is a quiet area with lots of public space and a late-opening, licensed supermarket.
 Residents are urged to [report all incidents](https://www.cambs.police.uk/report) and suspicious behaviour to the police - and by calling 999 if urgent e.g. a crime in progress.
 If you are unsure whether or not an event should be reported, use the [Cambs Police live chat](https://www.cambs.police.uk/police-forces/cambridgeshire-constabulary/areas/services/web-chat/) for advice.
 As a new borough of the city, sustained reporting of undesirable activity is needed to guide the allocation of police resources.